 Crumble the tofu on a lined baking tray and drizzle with a little olive oil and a sprinkle of salt.

-Grill the tofu crumbles (using the oven’s grill function) until slightly brown and crispy stirring it a few times to make sure it browns evenly.
+Bake the crumbled tofu until slightly browned and a little crispy, stirring it a few times to make sure it bakes evenly – this should take about 15-20mins.

 After around 20 minutes your sweet potato/lentil mix should be cooked, insert a knive to check the sweet potato chunks are soft throughout.

-Drain and mash with a masher or handheld blender, add olive oil, turmeric and salt to taste and put aside.
+Drain and mash using a potato masher or handheld blender, add olive oil, nutmeg and salt to taste and put aside.

-Give your veggie mix another stir and if everything has softened or reached the desired texture add tomato puree, oregano, salt, pepper and parsley.
+Give your veggie mix another stir and if everything has reached the desired texture add tomato puree, oregano, salt, pepper and parsley.

 Stir your tofu crumbles into the veg mix.